Phaust94/copy_encounter_game/README.md

 This library allows to copy an Encounter game from one domain to another, or just create a copy on the same domain.

 As of version 1.0.0, this script only works for Real game types.
-On Real games, it doesn't copy bonues.
+On Real games, it doesn't copy bonuses.

 The usage is simple:
 First, scrape a game from Encounter engine and store it to a local file: